briidee3/severe-weather-forecasting/README.md

  #### IN PROGRESS (7-27-23):
- - Fix batching issue with MS-LSTM
+ - Fix batching issue with MS-LSTM module
- - Finish script to automate data aggregation for compilation of next dataset(s)
+ - Integrate PySPOD

 #### TO DO (7-27-23):